Grew-match: Online Graph Matching

 - Select the corpus on which you want to search:

-- with the top navbar, select the collection (subset of corpora)
+- Use the top navigation bar to select the collection (a subset of corpora)

-- with the left pane, select the corpora on which the request will be executed
+- Use the left pane to select the corpora on which the request will be executed

-- Enter the search request in the text area (you may use some snippets on the right of the text area)
+- Enter the search request in the text area.
+You can use the snippets on the right of the text area)

 - Click on